Flat Sheet vs Fitted Sheet: What’s the Difference?

 The flat bed sheets are usually included in a winter bedding set because they're considered to be helpful for maintaining body temperature.
 They may have insulating properties depending on the material they're made from.

-What Is the Flat Bed Sheet For?
+What Is a Flat Bed Sheet For?

 A flat sheet, also known as a top sheet, is actually meant to protect your duvet cover.
 It’s like a barrier between you and your duvet so that you can wash your flat sheet instead of constantly washing your duvet cover.
 Flat sheets can also be used for decorative purposes.